 The pairing technique pairs someone remote with someone in the room with the goal of giving the out-of-room teammate an in-the-room voice.
 The person in the room actively advocates for the remote team member.

 For example, if the remote participant is having trouble being heard or getting the group’s attention, their partner speaks up and draws the group’s attention to the remote teammate’s contribution.

-While this technique does not provide access to the body language and silent cues occurring in the room, it may provide a middle ground for those teams that lack the resources for everyone to act remote.
+While this technique does not provide access to the body language and silent cues occurring in the room, it may provide a middle ground for those teams that lack the resources for everyone to act remotely.

-To reduce any resistance, try acting as if the full team is remote as part of an experiment.
+To reduce resistance, try acting as if the full team is remote as part of an experiment.
 Give your team a SMART goal to try the next five meetings recreating remote conditions for everyone anytime there is a remote call.
 Then you can retrospect 🤩 to see how it impacted the team.
 Remember, you can always go back to the “old way.”

 Working agreements help strike a balance for how teams and team members best work together.
 So you can still have effective retrospective conversations.

 Working agreements create an opportunity for the team to play an active role in deciding how and when they want to work together.
-A great working agreement is for the team, by team.
-Not only does this increase team buy-in, it also allows for team members to speak out on their unique needs.
+A great working agreement is for the team, by the team.
+Not only does this increase team buy-in, but it also allows team members to speak out on their unique needs.

 What should you include in a working agreement?

 Here are some of the topics you may want to include in your working agreement for team retrospectives: